dhanalakshmig2005-developer/Placement-management-system-/README.md

 - Improve communication between students, companies, and placement officers.

 🔮 Future Enhancements

-The project can be enhanced with the following features:

 - 📄 Resume upload and management
 - 📧 Email notifications for placement updates